 Senior Year: Successful completion of Senior Seminar in Social Innovation and Entrepreneurship (SINE 400) offered each fall.

-Students interested in Social Innovation and Entrepreneurship Certificate should contact Professor Helen Takacs (email@example.com), the Director of the Certificate program.
+Students interested in Social Innovation and Entrepreneurship Certificate should contact Assistant Professor Michael Beevers (firstname.lastname@example.org), the Faculty Coordinator of the SINE Certificate program.

 SINE 201: Introduction to Social Innovation and Entrepreneurship (Spring semester)